 Reflecting today’s more complex issues, today’s search engine results pages can have many possible complex layouts, and users don’t always process search results sequentially.
 Their attention on a page tends to jump around more across the page than in the past, and has been compared to the pattern in a pinball game.
 A traditional pinball machine arcade game (left in the image) is a glass-covered cabinet using an angled play field with various bumpers, obstacles, and targets.
 The player uses flippers to shoot and bounce a metal ball around the play field, receiving points for hitting different targets.
 In a web page eyetracking analysis, a pinball pattern (right) is apparent – the user’s gaze similarly ‘bounces’ around between visual elements and keywords in a search engine results page.
 (Image: From NN/g research.)

-Assumptions are dangerous on the internet, especially the assumption that visitors are going to be captivated by the brilliance of your website!
+Assumptions about visitor attention on web pages can be misleading, especially the assumption that visitors are going to be captivated by the brilliance of your website!
 It is much wiser to assume:

 Print design is based on letting the eyes walk over the information, selectively looking at objects on the page and noting the difference between various elements on the page that stand out to the eye.
 In contrast, web design functions by allowing the information to be scrolled or clicked in a manual motion.
 Interactivity of the site and physical user movement are integral to the web-page experience.